Cray-HPE/docs-csm/operations/network/management_network/snmp_exporter_configs.md

    [{'name': 'sw-spine-001', 'target': '10.254.0.2'},
     {'name': 'sw-spine-002', 'target': '10.254.0.3'},
     {'name': 'sw-leaf-bmc-001', 'target': '10.254.0.4'}]
-   Enabling prometheus-snmp-exporter serviceMonitor
+   Enabling snmpExporter VMServiceScrape
-   Adding the targets to the SNMP serviceMonitor configuration
+   Adding the targets to the SNMP VMServiceScrape configuration
    ```

    The HMN is used by default as ACLs in the switch configuration block SNMP over the NMN.